You can attach videos to get more attention to your social media content.

 Editing videos

-Currently, you cannot edit videos in Hookle, however, there are many handy tools to edit videos beforehand if needed.
+Currently, you cannot edit videos in Hookle, however, there are many handy tools such as CapCut or Canva, to edit videos beforehand if needed.
 In many cases, your phone's default video app may support simple video editing.

 Video can be attached when you create the post or later on when you edit drafted or scheduled posts.